Omrisha/StackoverflowService/README.md

 # StackoverflowService

-Simple REST API service for querying the best answers and question from out favorite site StackOverflow.
+Simple REST API service for querying the best answers and question from our favorite site StackOverflow.

 The service is built with .NET Core 3.1 and C#.